algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb2 {uint8 transaction field index}
 - Pops: *... stack*, any
 - Pushes: _None_
-- Set field F of the current inner transaction to X
+- Set field F of the current inner transaction to X. Fail if X is the wrong type for F.
 - LogicSigVersion >= 5
 - Mode: Application